apache/pulsar/site2/docs/cookbooks-deduplication.md

 You can enable or disable message deduplication at the namespace level or the topic level.
 By default, it is disabled on all namespaces or topics.
 You can enable it in the following ways:

-* Enable deduplication for all namespaces/topics at the broker-level.
+* Enable deduplication for all namespaces/topics at the broker level.
 * Enable deduplication for a specific namespace with the `pulsar-admin namespaces` interface.
 * Enable deduplication for a specific topic with the `pulsar-admin topics` interface.